 If a humanitarian approach to Human Rights exists, what does it include?
 If it doesn’t, how can we help to motivate such discussions through our roundtables?

-To answer this, our roundtable discussed the efficacy of having a humanitarian perspective in a rights-based framework, providing a guiding force for the incorporation of human rights into Scottish law and its implementation thereafter.
+To answer this, our first roundtable held on 31st March 2021 discussed the efficacy of having a humanitarian perspective in a rights-based framework, providing a guiding force for the incorporation of human rights into Scottish law and its implementation thereafter.

-A report of our findings will be published in May.
+A report of our findings from our second roundtable will be published in May 2022.